“What’s more important: what you have or what you need?”

 Foster compares this exercise to being a prototype developer.
 To sell an idea, even internally, innovators need to clearly explain the problem it solves and how.
 In many ways, the process parallels an artist’s statement by explaining the methodology behind creative decisions.

 “All those things that they’re learning in an arts and design context easily translate to entrepreneurship,” says Woolman.
-“They have to think on their feet, they have to defend oftentimes crazy ideas, they have to listen to criticism and they have to understand the
+“They have to think on their feet, they have to defend oftentimes crazy ideas, they have to listen to criticism and they have to understand the value of failure.”

 Switching paths, forging new directions